Updated: Aug 25, 2022

-The eye contour area is different from the rest of the face, in particular because of the specific physiology of the skin in this zone.
+The eye contour area is different from the rest of the face, in particular, because of the specific physiology of the skin in this zone.

 Indeed, the skin of the eye contour area is very thin and much more sensitive.
 The epidermis is just 0.04mm thick compared with 1mm on the rest of the face.
 Similarly, the dermis is just 0.5mm thick against 1 to 4mm for the rest of the body.

-There are virtually no sebaceous glands in the skin around the eyes so there is less natural lubrication that makes the area prone to dryness, and eyes are easily susceptible to irritation.
+There are virtually no sebaceous glands in the skin around the eyes so there is less natural lubrication that makes the area prone to dryness, and the eyes are easily susceptible to irritation.

 It overlies a particularly dense capillary network and has minimal fat padding, which makes the eye area vulnerable to stress and prone to dark circles and puffiness.

 Muscles enable the eye to move, as well as they are key in draining surrounding tissue thus promoting lymphatic and venous return.
 That explains why the eyes can appear puffy on waking, as the muscles have rested all night.

 It is stressed by frequent eye movements and squinting.
 Continuous use of screens, artificial lighting and environmental stressors like UV radiation and pollution strain the eyes and eye area leading to dehydration and irritation.